-- 2. The employee is obliged to perform his duties to the best of his abilities and to act upon the instructions issued by or on behalf of his employer. - 3.
-The employee is obliged to perform his duties in compliance with the principles and the objectives as laid down in the articles of the legal person that maintains the university of applied sciences and as described in all the other documents in which the principles and objectives have been set out.
-The employee should have been given a reasonable opportunity to take note of the contents of these documents. - 4.
-Within reasonable limits and in so far as necessary for the proper performance of his duties, the employee is obliged, following prior consultations, to agree to: - a temporary changes, for a maximum of one month, in the duties attached to his position;
+2. The employee is obliged to perform his duties to the best of his abilities and to act upon the instructions issued by or on behalf of his employer.

+3. The employee is obliged to perform his duties in compliance with the principles and the objectives as laid down in the articles of the legal person that maintains the university of applied sciences and as described in all the other documents in which the principles and objectives have been set out.
+The employee should have been given a reasonable opportunity to take note of the contents of these documents.

+4. Within reasonable limits and in so far as necessary for the proper performance of his duties, the employee is obliged, following prior consultations, to agree to:

-b temporary changes, for a maximum of one month, in his working hours schedule.
+a temporary changes, for a maximum of one month, in the duties attached to his position; b temporary changes, for a maximum of one month, in his working hours schedule.

-&lt;sup>7 This derogation will apply for teaching staff with teaching duties in the arts education.
+This derogation will apply for teaching staff with teaching duties in the arts education.
 It will apply for active professionals who work as performing artists - musicians, actors, dancers, visual artists, film directors - in their field of art and produce articles, products, performances and exhibitions.
 They should have a professional practice of a considerable size and quality.
+The paragraph on these exemptions as included in the CA 2014-2016 preamble is applicable.

-&lt;sup>8 In the context of this article a vacancy is not deemed to exist if the staff capacity level can be filled by an employee faced with imminent redundancy or by a former employee who is eligible for the Enhanced Unemployment Insurance Scheme for higher professional education.
+In the context of this article a vacancy is not deemed to exist if the staff capacity level can be filled by an employee faced with imminent redundancy or by a former employee who is eligible for the Enhanced Unemployment Insurance Scheme for higher professional education.